opensearch-project/documentation-website/_dashboards/management/index-patterns.md

 - **Make your index patterns specific.** Instead of creating an index pattern that matches all indexes, create an index pattern that matches all indexes starting with a certain prefix, for example, `my-index-`.
 The more specific your index patterns, the better it will be to query and analyze your data.
 - **Use wildcards sparingly.** Wildcards can be useful for matching multiple indexes, but they can also make it more difficult to manage your index patterns.
 Try to use wildcards as specifically as possible.
-- **Test your index patterns.** Make sure to test your index patterns to ensure they are matching the correct indexes.
+- **Test your index patterns.** Make sure to test your index patterns to ensure that they match the correct indexes.

 ## Creating an index pattern